opennlp/DeepPhrase/README.md

   <img src="https://i.ibb.co/hXb4RMc/Reddit-KMeans-Photoshop-3.png" width="150" />
 </p>

+The series of figures illustrates the evolution of the clusters corresponding to each intent using the KMeans version of our algorithm.
+The channel under consideration is Reddit and the underlying word embedding is GloVe.
+The seed keyphrase is "adobe photoshop" and the intents revolve around 3 topics - design, image and photography.
+As can be seen from the figure at each iteration the clusters become more well organized and separated.
+The keywords converge after about 3-4 iterations.

 ## Roadmap

   * Add support for more neural representation models - BERT, ELMo, Doc2Vec, Flair and CoVe